en-wl/wordlist/site/scowl-readme.md

 My VARCON package was used to create the American, British, and Canadian word list.

-Since the original word lists used used in the VARCON package came from the Ispell distribution they are under the Ispell copyright:
+Since the original word lists used in the VARCON package came from the Ispell distribution they are under the Ispell copyright:

   Copyright 1993, Geoff Kuenning, Granada Hills, CA